 Additional New York Jets Info

 The New York Jets were founded in 1960 and have often been called the “other team” in New York.
-They were originally called the New York Titans from 1960-1963 before changing their name to the Jets.
+They were originally called the New York Titans from 1960 to 1963 before changing their name to the Jets.
 Throughout their history, the Jets have called four buildings home.
-First they played at Polo Grounds from 1960-1963.
-From 1964-1983 they played at Shea Stadium.
-In 1984 they moved into Giants Stadium were they would remain and in 2010 they moved into the new MetLife Stadium.
+First, they played at Polo Grounds from 1960 to 1963.
+From 1964 to 1983 they played at Shea Stadium.
+In 1984 they moved into Giants Stadium where they would remain and in 2010 they moved into the new MetLife Stadium.
 The Jets have made the playoffs 14 times and have won the Super Bowl once, the year before the AFL NFL Merger in 1969.